English

 The teaching of reading at Sharrow comprises the following elements:

-• Modelled and shared reading within literacy and other lessons
+• Modelled and shared reading within literacy lessons and the wider curriculum

 • Individual reading when appropriate